machineware-gmbh/vcml/doc/build.md

 <install-dir>/include/vcml/   # header files
 <install-dir>/bin/            # utility programs/scripts
 ```
-Update your environment so that other projects can reference your build:
+The environment should be updated so that other projects can reference the build:
 ```sh
 export VCML_HOME=<install-dir>
 ```